barneyb/johann/README.md

     int c = *a;         # c = 1;
     *a = b + c;         # a[0] = 3;

 Semicolons are required to terminate statements which don't take a block.
 Blocks are _not_ statements as is normal in C-family languages; they're parts of the `if` and `while` syntax.
 As well as not establishing scope, you can't have anonymous blocks (they would be of zero value).
-This will change.
+This will change, so don't abuse it.

 Strings are double-quoted, characters are single-quoted, and identifiers start with a letter followed by any sequence of letters, numbers, and underscore.
 Strings are "null-terminated byte strings" a la C. A `\n` may be used for a newline _in a string_; if you need a newline _character_ use `0xa` (`'\n'` doesn't yet lex).
 Literals are static, so do not need to be `free`-d.
 Strings constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done with them.

 The `bool`, `char`, `int`, and `void` keywords are used to introduce a variable, local or global.
 As noted above, `int i` will eventually become `let i: int`.
 Pointers are declared with `*`. `void` only makes sense as a pointer, of course.
 No type checking is performed, but the type is used for `sizeof`.
 This will change.
 There is no support for compound values (structs/arrays/tuples), use a heap allocation and do the pointer arithmetic yourself (for now).

 Integers are signed 64-bit values.
 Decimal literals cannot have leading `0`s (aside from zero itself, of course).
 Hexadecimal literals are allowed with a `0x` prefix; the `x` MUST be lowercase, but digits can any case.
 Underscores inserted between digits (e.g., `32_767`) are ignored.
-A leading `-` indicates a negative value.
-A second `-` (associating right-to-left!) is a unary negate (for now).
+Use `-` to get a negative value.

 Boolean literals `true` and `false` are recognized as aliases for `1` and `0` respectively.
 Compiled codes always check against `0`, so any non-`0` value will be considered `true`.
 The `null` keyword is also recognized as an alias for `0`.
+At some point these will have identity separate from their numeric value.

 Functions can declare formal arguments within their parentheses, to create local variables from passed values.
 These are normal variables, which means functions can take at most eight arguments.